Dennis Rodman: Media appearances

 Rodman has also appeared in several reality shows: in January 2006, Rodman appeared on the fourth version of Celebrity Big Brother in the UK, and on July 26, 2006, in the UK series Love Island as a houseguest contracted to stay for a week.
 Finally, he appeared on the show Celebrity Mole on ABC.
 He wound up winning the $222,000 grand prize.

 In 2008, Rodman joined as a spokesman for a sports website OPENSports.com, the brainchild of Mike Levy, founder and former CEO of CBS Sportsline.com.
 Rodman also writes a blog and occasionally answers members' questions for OPEN Sports.

 In 2009, he appeared as a contestant on Celebrity Apprentice.
 Throughout the season, each celebrity raised money for a charity of their choice; Rodman selected the Court Appointed Special Advocates of New Orleans.
 He was the fifth contestant eliminated, on March 29, 2009.

 In 2013, he appeared again as a contestant on Celebrity Apprentice.
 He raised $20,000 for the Make-A-Wish Foundation and was the sixth contestant eliminated, on April 7, 2013.

 In March 2013, Rodman arrived at the Vatican City during voting in the papal conclave for the selection of a new pope.
 The trip was organized by an Irish gambling company.
+"I'm just promoting this website.
+It's a gambling website, and it's about people who are going to bet on the new pope, and if he's black, you get your money back", said Rodman.

 In July 2013, Rodman joined Premier Brands to launch and promote Bad Boy Vodka.

 Rodman's visits to North Korea were depicted in the 2015 documentary film Dennis Rodman's Big Bang in Pyongyang.

 In 2017, Rodman was featured on the alternative R&B/hip-hop duo Mansionz's self-titled album Mansionz.
 He provides vocals on the single "Dennis Rodman" and uncredited vocals on "I'm Thinking About Horses".
 In 2020, Rodman again featured on a track named after him, on rapper ASAP Ferg's Floor Sears II mixtape.

 Personal life

+Rodman had a highly publicized affair with Madonna in 1994.
+Madonna arranged to meet Rodman by interviewing him for Vibe magazine.
+They were intended to appear on the cover of the June/July 1994 issue, but it was shelved by the founder Quincy Jones.
+Rodman claimed that they attempted to conceive a child because Madonna had offered him $20 million to impregnate her.